BlueBrain/BlueBrainHeadModels/README.md

 This repository contains scripts used to generate a finite element model of a rat head aligned to the Blue Brain Project Somatosensory cortex model.

+## Dependencies

+This pieline depends on ANTs Version: 2.3.4.dev206-g2251c and on fsl version xxx

 ## Workflow

 1. The mapping from SIGMA atlas labels to Waxholm atlas labels is created semi-automatically with matchRegions.py.
 This function loads the lists of tissues for the Waxholm atlas (data/whs_sd_tissuelist.txt) and for the SIGMA atlas (../data/SIGMA_Anatomical_Brain_Atlas_Labels.txt) and creates a mapping between them using fuzzy string matching.